Logan & Friends

 • 7 competitor analyses

-• Review of 20+ research papers on instructional coaching and classroom observation
+• 20+ research papers on instructional coaching

-• Multiple rounds of usability testing on early concepts
+• Multiple rounds of usability testing

 1

-Timeliness matters more than volume
+Timeliness beats volume

 2

-Context builds
+Context builds trust

 3